jthompson18/py-basic-agent/README.md

 docker compose up -d pgvector mcpfs
 ```

-> The pgvector container auto-creates the database, role, and tables via the mounted `schema.sql`.
+> The pgvector container auto-creates the database, role, and tables via the mounted `db/schema.sql`.
 No manual DB bootstrapping needed.

 ### 3) Run the REPL